 These usually determine the length of time, heat and other factors that will be involved with your wash cycle, as well as such as spin speed.

 If you have children – or other family members – who play sports regularly you may want one with a heavy-duty ‘sports’ cycle.
 Or you may prefer a machine that has quick spin cycles, so you don’t have to wait around for it to finish.

-These are just a couple of the many features you will find when you begin to look at washer/dryer combos, and we recommend you take the programs available into account when making your decision.
+These are just a couple of the many features you will find when you begin to look these appliances, and we recommend you take the programs available into account when making your decision.